May in the Garden - plants for May

 Trim quick growing hedges.
 They're starting to sprout well now and it helps keep them in shape before they get too unruly.
 Most hedge types can be left until early to mid summer, but the faster growing varieties need 3 trims a year.

-The daffodils have all been over for some time, as have the hyacinths, but there's still plenty of tulips in full bloom.
-They don't need any cutting off, tying up, bending over or such like, so resist the temptation.
-Make sure that you remove the faded flowers so that they don't start putting their energy into making seeds and give them a good feed of double strength liquid plant food, especially if they're growing in grass.
-Just the one feed will do, no need to repeat it, give them a good soaking so that the water gets well down to the roots - remember spring bulbs are usually planted 2-3 times the depth of the bulb height.
-As a rule of thumb, you should leave the top-growth after dead-heading for at least 6 weeks after flowering before removing the foliage, longer if possible.
-The only time this should really be necessary is if the bulbs were planted through grass in your lawn, otherwise, just leave them to die down and turn brown in their own time before removing them.
-Remember, this is the time that they have to build up the energy for next years flowers, if you make it hard for them, you pay the price next year.
+Spring flowering bulb care - The daffodils have all been over for some time, as have the hyacinths, but there's still plenty of tulips in full bloom.
+They don't need any cutting off, tying up, bending over or such like.
+Remove the faded flowers so that they don't start putting their energy into making seeds and give them a good feed of double strength liquid plant food, especially if they're growing in grass.
+Just the one feed will do, no need to repeat it, give them a good soaking so that the water gets well down to the roots.
+As a rule of thumb, you should leave the top-growth after dead-heading for at least 6 weeks after flowering before removing the foliage, longer if possible and ideally just leave them to die down and turn brown in their own time before removing them, this is the time that they have to build up the energy for next years flowers.

 A "must buy" if you haven't already got any yet are pots of sweet pea seedlings.
 They have the advantage over many similar plants in that they're hardy and so don't need to be kept in a greenhouse or take up huge amounts of windowsill space.
 They benefit from protection though, so keep them under shelter if you have any, or in a sheltered part of the garden if you don't until the days start to get warmer.